sindhu4512/task/4_2_2_ios_app.md

 3. In the **Login Name** field, type the username.

 4. In the **Password** field, type the password.

    The app opens up your **File Pages**.
-For more information on the functionality of the page, see[Managing Files](https://doc.owncloud.com/ios/#managing-your-files).
+For more information on the functionality of the page, see [Managing Files](https://doc.owncloud.com/ios/#managing-your-files).